Ahead of the Supreme Court’s Roe decision, social media is rife with anti-abortion misinformation

 “One of the main things that we really want [providers] to understand is that reporting self-managed abortion to the authorities is never necessary,” Paulk says.
 “One of the leading ways that people are criminalized for their outcomes is because a healthcare provider reports them to the police.”

 While tech companies can’t account for individuals’ religious or ethical hang-ups, they can make legal facts easier to distinguish from agenda-driven noise.
 And, arguably, they should.
-“I do think that tech companies, and search engines in particular—really, any companies that have a search function—have a responsibility to make sure that people are not misdirected to misinformation,” says Raicu, the internet ethicist from Santa Clara University.
+“I do think that tech companies, and search engines, in particular—really, any companies that have a search function—have a responsibility to make sure that people are not misdirected to misinformation,” says internet ethicist Raicu.

 Until that happens, it’s open season for malicious actors looking to sow confusion.
-Raicu predicts that, unless tech companies are swift to crack down on disnformation, it’s only a matter of time before anti-abortion groups will begin to set up websites that function as honeypots to entrap, and criminalize, people seeking abortions.
+Raicu predicts that, unless tech companies are swift to crack down on disinformation, it’s only a matter of time before anti-abortion groups will begin to set up websites that function as honeypots to entrap, and criminalize, people seeking abortions.
 There’s already some precedent for how this could play out: In 2020, a Mississippi woman’s online search for abortion pills was used as evidence in a manslaughter case against her.

-“I’m thinking pretty darkly these days,” Raicu says, “but these are things that can happen.”
+“I’m thinking pretty darkly, these days,” Raicu says, “but these are things that can happen.”